mbeaniii/failure_log_identifier/README.md

 ## Chromedriver Setup

-This script uses Selenium with Chromedriver to scrape the files.
+This script uses Selenium with Chromedriver to scrape the html log files.
 To set up Chromedriver, follow these steps:

 1. Check your Google Chrome version: Open Google Chrome, click the three vertical dots in the top-right corner > Help > About Google Chrome.
 Note down your Chrome version.
 2. Download the appropriate Chromedriver for your machine and Chrome version from the Chromedriver downloads page.